-REL 601A,b, New Testament Interpretation.
+REL 601a,b, New Testament Interpretation.
 This two-term lecture course introduces students to the critical study of the New Testament through extensive readings, training in exegesis, and seminar discussions.
-The spring term is devoted to the study of the Pauline letters, other epistolary and homiletic literature of the New Testament, and the Book of Revelation.
-The goal of the course is to introduce the student to the New Testament as a Christian canonical collection, but also to its individual works in their historical context.
-The course is recommended for those without previous training in New Testament studies.
-Allen Hilton [F], Adela Yarbro Collins [Sp].
+The spring term is devoted to a study of the Pauline letters, other epistolary and homiletic literature of the New Testament, and the Book of Revelation.
+The goal of the course is to introduce the student to the New Testament as a Christian canonical collection, but also to its individual works in their historical contexts.
+This course is recommended for those without previous training in New Testament studies.
+Adela Yarbro Collins.